bognari/Trill/README.md

 ### Getting Started

-  * The repository is based on the following starter kit, [#react-starter-kit](https://gitter.im/kriasoft/react-starter-kit), therefore the related documentation can be usefull.
   * To run it install node and npm.
-The webservice will start using "npm start".
-If you want to create a production ready version first execute "npm run build -- --release --verbose" and then "node build/server.js".
+  * The webservice will start using "npm start".
+  * If you want to create a production ready version first execute "npm run build -- --release --verbose" and then "node build/server.js".

 ### Publication